If you are preparing to become an LPC in the state of Mississippi, you will need to adhere to these guidelines.

 - All counselors will need to complete a graduate education.

-Future Counselor: For Mississippi High School Student or High School Graduate
+Future LPC: For Mississippi High School Student or High School Graduate

 Your First Step: